 and outbound messages to Rasa.
 When doing so, set the

 url parameter so that it

 points to your Rasa installation.
-If it is running locally you can obtain a
+If your Airy Core instance is running locally you can obtain a

 to get an ngrok URL that points to your local Rasa installation at